BennyLee0715/ECE650/HW02_thread-safe_malloc/report.md

 }
 ```

-For NOLOCK_VERSION, we should only add lock right before and `sbrk` call like the following `sbrk_lock` function, with no lock added at other places.
+For NOLOCK_VERSION, we should only add lock right before and after `sbrk` call like the following `sbrk_lock` function, with no lock added at other places.
 The main idea of this version is to create a free list for each thread.
 On every thread, code are executed sequentially, so every free list is independent on each other, no overlapping memory region should appear.
+This NOLOCK_VERSION prodes a `sbrk` level concurrency.

 ```C
 // sbrk of NOLOCK_VERSION